Brain Curriculum: Teaching Assistant (TA) Program

 • Very important: Do not treat anyone, especially another TA, at any time during class days.
 You must abide by this rule for liability reasons.
 If you have your hands on a participant during a practice session for more than a couple of minutes, you are treating, not assisting.
 This is a disservice to all participants.

-• Find a balance between helping the students and letting them learn.
-It is good for them to have to struggle a little, but you do not want them getting frustrated or discouraged.
-So please do not interrupt students unless their hand position is really “off” or if they ask for help.
-When you notice that students need help, enter their field and wait.
-When you feel invited, gently approach them and ask if it is OK to offer a suggestion.
+• Find a balance between helping students and allowing them to learn.
+It is good for them to have to struggle a little, but you don't want them to get frustrated or discouraged.
+So, please do not interrupt students unless their hand position is really “off” or if they ask for help.
+When you notice that students need help, enter their field and wait for them to respond.
+When you feel invited, gently approach them and ask if it's okay to offer a suggestion.
 Be sensitive to their own rhythm and concentration when they are practicing.
-Let students communicate what they think is happening.
+Allow students to communicate their thoughts on what they think is happening.
 Confirm what they are feeling instead of saying anything that could shake their confidence.
 Positive reinforcement is very important.
-Tell participants what they are doing correctly and when they have it right.
+Let the participants know what they are doing correctly and when they have it right.

-• At the end of the class, you will be asked to fill out a form that globally evaluates student skills.
-You only need to evaluate “extreme” students: those who are really good, or those who are really having trouble.
+• At the end of the class, you will be asked to complete a form that evaluates your overall skills.
+You only need to consider “extreme” students: those who are exceptionally good, or those who are having significant trouble.

 • Evaluation scores are averaged.
 To progress as an assistant, you need an average score of 4.0 or better from the instructor, participant, and facilitator evaluations.
 To become a certified teaching assistant, you will need average scores of 4.5 or better from the participant evaluations and 4.0 or better from the instructor, TA, and facilitator evaluations from each TA assignment.TA certification status will be reviewed annually.

-• If you have any suggestions about the meeting site or ideas about new books, tapes, or other products, please give a note to the facilitator.
+• If you have any suggestions about the meeting site or ideas for new books, tapes, or other products, please note them for the facilitator.
 Please refrain from selling your own inventory while you are assisting.

 Enjoy the class and have fun!

-If you have additional suggestions for improving the quality of the TA experience, please feel free to forward them to us.
-You are one of our experts in the field and we value your input.
+If you have additional suggestions for improving the quality of the TA experience, please don't hesitate to share them with us.
+You are one of our experts in the field, and we value your input.

 Becoming a CHI Speaker / Presenter